Shopify/krane/README.md

 Refer to `krane help` for the authoritative set of options.

-- `--filenames / -f [PATHS]`: Accepts a list of directories and/or filenames to specify the set of directories/files that will be deployed.
+- `--filenames / -f [PATHS]`: Accepts a list of directories and/or filenames to specify the set of directories/files that will be deployed, use `-` to specify reading from STDIN.
-- `--stdin`: Read from STDIN.
-Can be combined with `-f` Example: `cat templates_from_stdin/*.yml | krane deploy ns ctx -f path/to/dir path/to/file.yml --stdin`
 - `--no-prune`: Skips pruning of resources that are no longer in your Kubernetes template set.
 Not recommended, as it allows your namespace to accumulate cruft that is not reflected in your deploy directory.
 - `--global-timeout=duration`: Raise a timeout error if it takes longer than _duration_ for any resource to deploy.